Netgate is offering COVID-19 aid for pfSense software users, learn more.

 For other devices the firewall looks for common interfaces and attempts to assign them appropriately, for example:

 WAN: re1, LAN: re2

-The factory firmware for devices from the pfSense Store includes additional default mappings appropriate to the hardware, which varies depending upon the hardware ordered with the device.
+The factory firmware for devices from the Netgate Store includes additional default mappings appropriate to the hardware, which varies depending upon the hardware ordered with the device.

 If the firewall cannot automatically determine the network interface layout, it will present a prompt for interface assignment as in Figure Interface Assignment Screen.
 This is where the network cards installed in the firewall are given their roles as WAN, LAN, and Optional interfaces (OPT1, OPT2 … OPTn).